 - A weakened area in the lower abdominal muscles

-Groin hernias are more common in boys than girls.
-It is also more common in babies that are born early.
+Groin hernias are more common in boys.
+They are also more common in babies that are born very early.

 - Swollen belly